askmike/gekko/docs/gekko-broker/introduction.md

 ## Introduction

 This library makes it easy to do (advanced) orders all crypto exchanges where Gekko can live trade at.
-See the complete list here: https://gekko.wizb.it/docs/introduction/supported_exchanges.html
+See the complete list [here](https://gekko.wizb.it/docs/introduction/supported_exchanges.html).

 This library allows you to: